Back to Page

 You couldn't get artsy with your main images, but your secondary images are here to save the day.
 If your main images should be clickbait, your secondary images should be gripping and compelling.
 Here are a few best practices that will help you get an edge over the competitors:

-• Make sure each of your images is consistent with your branding.
+Make sure each of your images is consistent with your branding.
 Consider including your logo somewhere in each of your secondary images

-• Use each and every slot.
+Use each and every slot.
 Having all the image slots filled is a good practice because Amazon also favors listings with more images as it contributes to a better buying experience

-• Convey all the USPs and features of your product
+Convey all the USPs and features of your product

-• Always remember: We are all emotional creatures.
-Don’t forget to add a tagline that instantly connects with the shoppers.
+Always remember: We are all emotional creatures.
+Don't forget to add a tagline that instantly connects with the shoppers.
 For example, if you are selling mascaras, add a tagline in your lifestyle image: Let your eyes do the talking

 How many images do I need for my product?

 When it comes to images, the more, the merrier.
-Because a shopper cannot touch, see or feel the product, it is crucial that you add as many images as possible so they can make a confident purchase decision.
+Because a shopper cannot touch, see or feel the product, you must add as many images as possible so they can make a confident purchase decision.
 Amazon allows between 7-9 images per product, but you can only see the first seven images; the other two are revealed when shoppers click on the images.
 When it comes to the type of photos you should have on your listing, there are a few must-haves.
-For example, you need to have a white background main image, dimension image and packaging image.
-Here’s what we usually recommend to our clients:
+For example, you need to have a white background main image, dimension image, and packaging image.

 White background image

-Image with dimension & other crucial product information (material, fit, count etc.)
+Image with dimension & other crucial product information (material, fit, count, etc.)

 Lifestyle image